 5.2 What happens if I get hurt, become sick, or have other problems as a result of this research?

 The researchers have taken steps to minimize the risks of this study.
-Even so, you may still have problems or side effects, even when the researchers are careful to avoid them.
-Please tell the researchers listed in Section 10 about any injuries, side effects, or other problems that you have during this study.
-You should also tell your regular doctors.
+Even so, your child may still have problems or side effects, even when the researchers are careful to avoid them.
+Please tell the researchers listed in Section 10 about any injuries, side effects, or other problems that your child has during this study.
+You should also tell your child's regular doctors.